OpenDSA/OpenDSA-DevStack/README.md

 Setting up the OpenDSA Development Environment (OpenDSA-DevStack)
 =================================================================

+NOTE: there is an issue with the proxy and a temporary fix is in Docker Desktop -> Settings -> Docker Engine and add `"min-api-version": "1.24"` to the JSON config, then apply and restart.

 ## Instructions:

 1. Install [Docker](https://docs.docker.com/get-docker/).
 If you experience any issues getting Docker set up, see our [Docker Troubleshooting](https://github.com/OpenDSA/OpenDSA-DevStack/blob/master/docs/common_errors.md) or if you are on windows, our [Windows Troubleshooting](https://github.com/OpenDSA/OpenDSA-DevStack/blob/master/docs/windows_troubleshooting.md) section to debug.